The Bankrate promise

 7. Take a close look at your contract

 Once you select an agent, your contract should spell out all of the terms to which you’ve agreed, including the real estate commission.
-Traditionally, the seller pays 6 percent of the sales price of the home for real estate commissions, with half going to their own agent and half going to the buyer’s agent.
+Traditionally, though, the seller pays this fee, not the buyer — around 6 percent of the sale price of the home, with half going to their own agent and half going to your agent.
 The commission rate is often negotiable, however, with the average commission these days being a bit lower than that.

 In a challenging housing market like today’s, where low inventory and high prices can restrict your buying options significantly, having a trusted agent by your side really makes a difference.
 Follow the steps above to find the best real estate agent for you, and together, you can start your journey toward finding the right home at the right price.